umakantsharmacedcoss/developer-documentation/source/includes/_api_endpoint_themes.md

     'file' => dirname(__DIR__).'/'.'mytheme.zip' // Must be a path to an existing file );

-// Create a file in root media/images directory:
 $response = $themeApi->create($data);
 ```
 The file is sent via regular POST files array like a browser sends it during file upload.